 Any net proceeds received by PCA in excess of the amounts required to redeem the outstanding senior exchangeable preferred stock will be used to pay down debt or for general corporate purposes, including working capital.
-Any proceeds used to pay down debt would be applied ratably to the following term loans oustanding under PCA's senior credit facility:
+PCA intends to use excess cash or borrowings under its revolving credit facility if the net proceeds received by PCA are insufficient to redeem all of the outstanding senior exchangeable preferred stock.